trendmicro/cloudone-filestorage-plugins/scan-triggers/gcp-nodejs-bucket-full-and-scheduled-scan/docs/tutorial.md

    terraform init
    ```

-1. Deploy the function and fill the variables following the CLI.
+1. Deploy the resources and fill the variables following the CLI.
 (Or using the `main.auto.tfvars` file)

    ```sh
    terraform apply